-- 12.72 Above a specified threshold, planning applications for town centre uses, not in an existing centre and not in accordance with an up-to-date Local Plan, will be required to include a Retail Impact Assessment.
-Paragraph 26 of the NPPF provides for Local Planning Authorities to set local floorspace thresholds, above which retail impact assessments will be required.
-Based on this floorspace thresholds will apply to Colchester Town Centre and the District Centres as set out in the table below: - 12.73 In addition proposals for retail and leisure uses within the Tollgate District Centre, above the floorspace thresholds set out below will also be subject to an Impact Assessment and will be supported where no significant adverse impacts to Colchester Town Centre (and/or any other defined centre) are demonstrated.
-This policy response seeks to manage the growth of the Tollgate District Centre and protect the Town Centre's position at the apex of the hierarchy. - 12.74 Where a retail impact assessment is required, this should include an assessment of: - The impact of the proposal on existing, committed and planned public and private investment in a centre or centres in the catchment area of the proposal; and - The impact of the proposal on town centre vitality and viability, including local consumer choice and trade in the town centre and wider area, up to five years from the time the application is made.
-For major schemes where the full impact will not be realised in five years, the impact should also be assessed up to 10 years from the time the application is made. - 12.75 In accordance with paragraph 27 of the NPPF in cases where a planning application fails to satisfy the sequential test or is likely to have significant adverse impact on one or more of the factors identified above in the impact assessment, it should be refused.
+- 3.72 Above a specified threshold, planning applications for town centre uses, not in an existing centre and not in accordance with an up-to-date Local Plan, will be required to include a Retail Impact Assessment.
+The NPPF provides for Local Planning Authorities to set local floorspace thresholds, above which retail impact assessments will be required.
+Based on this floorspace thresholds will apply to Colchester Town Centre and the District Centres as set out in the table below. - 3.73 In addition, proposals for retail and leisure uses outside the Town and District Centres, above the floorspace thresholds set out below will also be subject to an Impact Assessment and will be supported where no significant adverse impacts to Colchester Town Centre (and/or any other defined centre) are demonstrated.
+This policy response seeks to manage the growth of the District Centres and protect the Town Centre's position at the apex of the hierarchy. - 3.74 Where a retail impact assessment is required, this should be carried out in accordance with the guidance set out in the Assessment Specification 2021 or any updated guidance which applies at the time. - 3.75 In accordance with the NPPF in cases where a planning application fails to satisfy the sequential test or is likely to have significant adverse impact on one or more of the factors identified above in the impact assessment, it should be refused.